FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/tutorial/docker.md

 tail -f nodes/127.0.0.1/node0/log/* |grep -i "heartBeat,connected count"
 ```

 Normally, the connection information will be output continuously.
-From the output, it can be seen that node0 is connected to three other nodes.。
+From the output, it can be seen that node0 is connected to three other nodes。
 ```bash
 info|2023-06-15 12:28:47.014473|[P2PService][Service][METRIC]heartBeat,connected count=3
 info|2023-06-15 12:28:57.014577|[P2PService][Service][METRIC]heartBeat,connected count=3